saurabhv158/Task_2_Prediction_using_Unsupervised_ML/README.md

 ## ALGORITHM

+### Unsupervised
+The class labels of traing data is unknown.Given a set of measurement,observation , etc. with thw aim of establishing the existence of classes or clusters in the data.

+### Clustering
+clustering can be considered the most important unsuoervised learning technique; so, as every other problem of this kind , it deals with finding a structure in a collection of unlabeled data.

+### K-Means
 K-means is a centroid-based algorithm, or a distance-based algorithm, where we calculate the distances to assign a point to a cluster.
 In K-Means, each cluster is associated with a centroid.